Jonathan2251/lbd/source/llvmstructure.rst

 .. literalinclude:: ../lbdex/chapters/Chapter2/Cpu0RegisterInfoGPROutForOther.td

-In C++, class typically provide a structure to lay out some data and functions, while definitions are used to allocate memory for specific instances of a class.
+In C++, class typically provides a structure to lay out some data and functions, while definitions are used to allocate memory for specific instances of a class.
 For example: